 If you REALLY want to save a buck, you can use imitation crab meat aka "krab" meat.
 It really tastes like crab but is a fraction of the price!
 Imitation crab is made using a type of white fish instead of crab.
 It is very tasty.
 I use it to make my Imitation Crab Salad and my Tempura Fried Crab Stick Bites.

 No one needs to know it's not REAL crab meat do they?
 Nahh..

 If you're curious, you can read here about the different types of crab meat and which is best for what.

-I love the marinated artichokes!
-They add another level of flavor to this crab dip.
-There are a few different brands that sell them marinated.
-They are usually packed in jars in the canned food aisle.
+Bonus if you can find the MARINATED artichokes!
+They are usually in the jarred food aisle near the jarred peppers OR in the salad/antipasti section of your grocer.
 Some are packaged whole and some cut into quarters.
 Either one works since you will be chopping your artichokes up into pieces anyway.

-You can change up this dip a bit by adding some other ingredients.
-Dips are very versatile and as long as you stick with the cream cheese and sour cream base, you can play around with other flavors, seasonings or condiments as you wish.
+You can change up this crab dip a bit by adding some other ingredients to swapping a few out.
+Most dips are very versatile and as long as you stick with the main ingredients, the cream cheese and sour cream, you can play around with other flavors, seasonings or condiments as you wish.